M a C I I I

 + Jim Vivieaere (1947- 2011) + Jonathan Mane-Wheoki (1943-2014)

 © Rangihīroa Panoho and PIHIRAU PRODUCTIONS Ltd, 2016-2018.
 No part of this document (text or imagery) is free to be copied, plagiarised or shared for publication or for uses neither intended nor agreed on by the author without his or the Director of PIHIRAU Production's express permission.
-Details for writing to PIHIRAU can be found on the opening page of this website.
-The opinions expressed are mine and not those of former employers or industry colleagues.
+Details for writing to PIHIRAU are as follows: firstname.lastname@example.org The opinions expressed are mine and not those of former employers or industry colleagues.

 Pū : (noun) exponent, indice, power.